reactGo/reactGo/README.md

 Having isomorphic React was one of my key criteria when choosing a Flux library, which helped narrow down the scope of libraries.
 I found alt's implementation to be clean and simple, and like the option to allow us to create flux instances or using singeltons (and flushing the stores).

-## Why postgresql?

-I am all for using MongoDB for a boilerplate (which is why I am leaving it in).
-However, I am of the opinion that mongoDB will not satisfy all of a growing app's needs.
-Hence, postgres (which is a beauty).

 ## Instructions